- What is the reason for product return?

 With all these tech devices under the tree comes a slew of customer support calls, product returns, restocking, and a lot of inventory management.
 Gift recipients everywhere will need to learn how to unbox, install, activate, and operate their new gifts – and if they can’t figure out how, they’ll be waiting in your return line.
 It presents a massive operational and financial challenge for retailers everywhere.

-And yet despite the size and scope of this challenge, tech manufacturers and retailers are still struggling with solutions.
+And yet despite the size and scope of this challenge, tech manufacturers and retailers are still struggling with figuring out how to reduce customer returns.
 Existing user manuals and video tutorials are not always effective.
-Here’s the kicker: by and large, most consumers prefer to self-serve/solve their tech frustrations anyway (about 67 percent, actually, according to that same Zendesk study).
+Here’s the kicker: by and large, most consumers prefer to self-serve/solve their tech frustrations anyway.

 For all these reasons and more, the two weeks after the holidays tend to keep manufacturers, retailers, and everyone in between short of breath.
 Cheers to a little post-holiday anxiety!

 Multiple consumer brands and retailers have begun experimenting with Augmented Reality (AR) as it pertains to customer support and service.
 The technology has come a long way, and it’s not hard to see why it might be a viable option for strained retailers struggling with a rush of returns.